Last Updated: July 13, 2021

 Immigrant youth are instrumental to our communities — they’re our neighbors, teachers, nurses and doctors.
 Learn more about Border Dreamers here.

-Of these DACA recipients,151,000 live in southern border communities.
-About 76,000 Dreamers live in the Los Angeles metropolitan area alone, followed by 22,000 in Riverside-San Bernardino; 21,000 in the Phoenix area and 10,000 in the San Diego region.
+Of these DACA recipients, 137,980 live in southern border communities.
+Approximately 70,500 Dreamers live in the Los Angeles-Long Beach-Anaheim metropolitan area alone, followed by almost 22,000 in Riverside-San Bernardino; over 19,000 in the Phoenix area and over 9,300 in the San Diego region.

 Immigration reform could also broaden the criteria for DACA, and MPI estimates that between 1.9 million and 2.9 million undocumented immigrants who arrived to the United States as children could be eligible.